 Core NGTC Courses

-Cyberlaw: Jurisdiction and Laws Governing Users (2 cr, Fall-A): This course explores a range of legal issues that arise online, focusing on how the law applies online and affects users.
+Cyberlaw: Jurisdiction and Laws Governing Users (2 cr): This course explores a range of legal issues that arise online, focusing on how the law applies online and affects users.
 Topics include civil and criminal jurisdictional and choice of law issues, such as what states’ and countries’ laws apply to activities that occur on a global platform, and how do those jurisdictions enforce their laws on users and companies around the world.
 The course also considers a range of specific substantive issues such as online contract formation, basic regulation of encryption, the operation and history of Section 230 of the Telecommunications Act, and domestic surveillance topics such as the Wiretap and Stored Communications Acts, 4th Amendment topics, and the Computer Fraud and Abuse Act.
 Pre-requisite: Technology Governance and Regulation: Concepts

-Platforms: Networks and Infrastructure (2 cr, Fall-B): This course introduces students to the legal, policy, economic, and technological issues surrounding the regulation of communications networks and infrastructure.
+Platforms: Networks and Infrastructure (2 cr): This course introduces students to the legal, policy, economic, and technological issues surrounding the regulation of communications networks and infrastructure.
 The course is structured primarily around the Federal Communications Commission (FCC) and related laws and covers topics including regulation of broadcast radio and television, cable and satellite television, the telephone network, cellular and wireless communications, and the Internet.
 Several themes will be explored throughout the course, including the operation of regulatory agencies and administrative law, First Amendment issues relating to the regulation of speech on these networks, the relationship between antitrust and regulation, the role of regulation in promoting technological innovation, the economics of bundling and of network industries, and the social and distributive challenges of providing universal access to communications networks.
 Discussion will use current topics as case studies.
 Pre-requisite: Technology Governance and Regulation: Concepts.

-Platforms: Speech and Media (2 cr, Fall-B): This course deals with the law and practice of content governance in both online and more traditional media.
+Platforms: Speech and Media* (2 cr): This course deals with the law and practice of content governance in both online and more traditional media.
 The course begins with an overview of basic First Amendment principles, and then proceeds to more specific doctrines concerning the regulation of various types of sensitive subject matter including incitement, hate speech, pornography, and misinformation.
 The course will then examine the content governance practices of privately-owned online platforms.
 The course will examine the First Amendment and statutory doctrines that shield and protect the editorial and content governance practices of various types of intermediaries—newspapers, broadcasters, cable providers, search engines, social platforms, and online platforms more generally.
 Finally, the course will discuss various levers of state influence over platforms’ handline of third-party content.
 This course is available to online LLM students.Pre-requisite: Technology Governance and Regulation: Concepts.

-Privacy: Informational, Reputational, and Dignitary Harms (2 cr, Spring-A): This course provides an introduction to the laws and regulations that govern information privacy in the United States and around the world and the struggles of protecting individual privacy in the modern era.
+Privacy: Informational, Reputational, and Dignitary Harms (2 cr): This course provides an introduction to the laws and regulations that govern information privacy in the United States and around the world and the struggles of protecting individual privacy in the modern era.
 A central focus is on the meaning of informational, reputational, and dignitary harms.
 The course considers the Constitutional, common law, and statutory mechanisms that control access to and use of information about individuals; the broad and often conflicting definitions of and principles behind these mechanisms; and different institutional approaches to regulating access to personal information, from self-regulation to criminal law, from states and localities to international treaty.
 Evaluation by exam or other written assignments.
 Pre-requisite: Technology Governance and Regulation: Concepts.

-Cybersecurity and Sectoral Data Regulation (2 cr, Spring-B): This class provides an introduction to various legal frameworks relating to data- and cybersecurity, such as data breach notification laws, regulatory data security requirements such as contained in HIPAA and GLBA, and the patchwork of statute and common law tools available for addressing cybersecurity concerns.
+Cybersecurity and Sectoral Data Regulation (2 cr): This class provides an introduction to various legal frameworks relating to data- and cybersecurity, such as data breach notification laws, regulatory data security requirements such as contained in HIPAA and GLBA, and the patchwork of statute and common law tools available for addressing cybersecurity concerns.
 It also prepares students to interact with professionals in other fields relevant to cybersecurity practice, and broader policy discussions about cybersecurity law and policy.
 Pre-requisite: Technology Governance and Regulation: Concepts.